Bingbing000/Final_project/README.md

 ## Building the Report
 To compile the final report into an HTML format:
 - make report.html

+## Running the Docker Container to Compile Report
+To compile the report using a Docker container, execute the following command:
+- make run-container
+This command will run a Docker container with the project directory mounted, allowing the compiled report to be saved to the "report" directory in your project folder.

 ## Final report using git bash terminal
 - Set the the project directory in the bash terminal using the cd command